MODFLOW-USGS/modflow-devtools/README.md

   - Python packages installed
   - executables available on the path

+A [reusable GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) is also available for EC-related Python package releases.
+This workflow is used by the `modflow-devtools` project itself, and can be consumed by other projects provided a few conventions are followed.
+See [the documentation](https://modflow-devtools.readthedocs.io/en/latest/md/release.html) for details.

 ## Quickstart

 To import `pytest` fixtures in a project consuming `modflow-devtools`, add the following to a `conftest.py` file: